 Pinterest allows you to create a pinboard and save pins (images) to it.
 There is no limit to the number of pinboards you can create, so don’t hesitate to start multiple pinboards for each distinct style you like.
-Our Barkman Pinterest page features boards for outdoor kitchens, driveways, creative paths and more.
+Our Barkman Pinterest page features boards for landscape kits, driveways, creative paths and more.
 Houzz uses a similar concept called idea books.

 2. Find Products That Fit With Your Style

-Once you picked the style you like, the fun work of choosing individual products begin.
+Once you pick the style you like, the fun work of choosing individual products begins.